CESNET/metacentrum-user-docs/docs/related/collgs/landsat.md

 7) [Landsat 1-5 MSS C2 L1](https://stac.vm.cesnet.cz/collections/landsat_mss_c2_l1)

-## Stažení dat
+## Data Download

-Dle specifikací formátu [STAC](https://stacspec.org/en) jsou data rozdělena do jednotlivých kolekcí, viz část [Získávání a redistribuce dat](#získávání-a-redistribuce-dat).

-Detailní popis API v angličtině je dostupný [zde](https://stac.cesnet.cz/api.html).
-Shrnutí těchto informací je také dostupné v části o [STAC katalogu](./stac.md).

-Itemy dostupné v jednotlivých kolekcích jsou dostupné přes endpoint [`/items`](https://stac.cesnet.cz/api.html#featuresapi--getfeaturesincollection), tedy například pro kolekci [Landsat 8-9 OLI/TIRS C2 L1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1) jsou jednotlivé items dostupné přes endpoint `https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1/items`.
-Endpoint `items` defaultně vrací 20 položek, pro procházení celého katalogu je nutné stránkovat pomocí URL parametru `?page=cislo_stranky`, případně změnit počet zobrazených itemů pomocí URL parametru `?limit=pocet_polozek`.

-Data jsou distribuována ve formátu `.tar`, pričemž jednomu snímku odpovída právě jeden `.tar` soubor.
-Odkaz na stažení tohoto archivu je pro každý item uložený v JSON klíčí `assets`.
-Tedy například pro item **[LC09_L2SP_191025_20240412_02_T1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l2/items/8bb8514b-7e73-5a73-8c20-5835018825f3)**, v node `assets` jsou pak dostupné ke stažení metadata ve formátu `xml` - **assets/mtl.xml** a samotný datový soubor **assets/data**.
-Odkaz pro stažení je v podklíči `href`.

-Data je doporučeno stahovat pomocí `wget`, stahování přes prohlížeč může být nestabilní.

-STAC katalog je zároveň možné procházet pohodlně i pomocí grafického rozhraní běžící přímo ve webovém prohlížeči [STAC Browser](https://stac.cesnet.cz/browser/).
-Například pro výše uvažovaný dataset **[Landsat 8-9 OLI/TIRS C2 L1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1)** je prohlížeč dostupný [zde](https://stac.cesnet.cz/browser/external/stac.vm.cesnet.cz/collections/landsat_ot_c2_l1).
+According to the [STAC](https://stacspec.org/en) format specifications, data is divided into individual collections, as described in the section [Data Acquisition and Redistribution](#data-acquisition-and-redistribution).

+A detailed API description in English is available [here](https://stac.cesnet.cz/api.html).
+Additional information is also provided in the [section on the STAC Catalog](./stac.md).

+Items available in individual collections can be accessed via the [`/items`](https://stac.cesnet.cz/api.html#featuresapi--getfeaturesincollection) endpoint.
+For example, for the collection [Landsat 8-9 OLI/TIRS C2 L1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1), individual items are available at the endpoint `https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1/items`.
+The `items` endpoint returns 20 items by default; to browse the entire catalog, you need to paginate using the URL parameter `?page=page_number` or adjust the number of displayed items using the URL parameter `?limit=item_count`.
+Data is distributed in the `.tar` format, with each `.tar` file corresponding to one image.
+The download link for this archive is stored for each item in the JSON key `assets`.
+For example, for the item **[LC09_L2SP_191025_20240412_02_T1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l2/items/8bb8514b-7e73-5a73-8c20-5835018825f3)**, the `assets` node contains metadata available in the `xml` format (**assets/mtl.xml**) and the actual data file (**assets/data**).
+The download link is stored in the subkey `href`.

+It is recommended to download data using `wget`, as downloading via a web browser may be unstable.

+The STAC catalog can also be conveniently browsed using a graphical interface running directly in a web browser: [STAC Browser](https://stac.cesnet.cz/browser/).
+For example, for the dataset **[Landsat 8-9 OLI/TIRS C2 L1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1)**, the browser is available [here](https://stac.cesnet.cz/browser/external/stac.vm.cesnet.cz/collections/landsat_ot_c2_l1).

-## Licence
+## License

-Data jsou volně k použití.
-Viz: [NASA Landsat Science](https://landsat.gsfc.nasa.gov/data/) a [USGS FAQ](https://www.usgs.gov/faqs/are-there-any-restrictions-use-or-redistribution-landsat-data).
+The data is free to use.
+See: [NASA Landsat Science](https://landsat.gsfc.nasa.gov/data/) and [USGS FAQ](https://www.usgs.gov/faqs/are-there-any-restrictions-use-or-redistribution-landsat-data).